 This CCSDS Registry Management Policy is normative on CCSDS, and it specifically applies to the SANA, which has responsibility for managing and providing access to all the registries.
 This policy also applies to the CCSDS Secretariat, the CCSDS working organizations, and to all requests to SANA made in any CCSDS documents to create, update, and control registries.
 It shall be binding on the work of CCSDS as a whole and on all CCSDS Agency, Affiliate Organization, and service provider organizations that supply and update information for these registries.
 Agencies and other service providers are free to constrain the information they are requested to provide, but at the cost of a loss of functionality for all of the users.

 The information models and data structures that are provided in this document are for guidance to the implementers and are informative.
-The normative information models and registry design is intended to be somewhat dynamic and extensible.
-The normative information models and registry design shall be explicitly documented in the SANA.
+The normative information models and registry design is intentionally somewhat abstract and extensible.
+The normative information models and registry design, as implemented, shall be explicitly documented in the SANA.

 NOMENCLATURE